When the Voice Inside Your Head Turns Bad.....

 “You should have known better!”

-The Schema Therapy Approach
+The Schema Therapy approach

 Psychologist Jeffrey Young and his colleagues call these rigid rules of living and views of the world “schemas.”
 Based on our earliest experiences with caregivers, schemas contain information about our own abilities to survive independently, how others will treat us, what outcomes we deserve in life, and how safe or dangerous the world is.
-They can also get in the way of our having healthy relationships in life, work, and love.
+They can also get in the way of having healthy relationships in life, work, and love.

 How Negative Schemas Affect Our Lives & Relationships